Envestnet: 2020–present

 In March 2020, Crager was named permanent CEO after serving as the interim CEO since October 2019.
 In April 2024, Board chairman Jim Fox became interim CEO following Crager's departure.

-Envestnet and Yodlee was sued in August of 2020 for collecting users' data without customer knowledge.
+Envestnet and Yodlee were sued in August of 2020 for collecting users' data without customer knowledge.
 The plaintiff, Deborah Wesch of New Jersey, accuses Yodlee and Envestnet of failing to "adequately protecting consumer data and have failed to put in place sufficient security protocols in the United States".
 Envestnet filed a motion to dismiss the lawsuit and successfully rid four of the ten claims, the remainder of which were not dismissed.
 Judge Sallie Kim of the United States District Court for the Northern District of California also ruled that the plaintiffs' alter ego claim lacked sufficient evidence to be justified; nevertheless, Judge Kim allowed the six remaining claims to be heard.

 In July 2024, Envestnet agreed to be acquired by a consortium of investors for $4.5 billion.
 The buyer group included private equity firm Bain Capital, along with asset management giants BlackRock, Fidelity Investments, Franklin Templeton, and State Street Global Advisors.

 On November 25, 2024, Envestnet announced that the Bain-controlled consortium had completed the purchase of the firm, in a deal valued at approximately $4.5 billion.

 In 2025, the firm appointed Chris Todd to take the place of interim CEO Fox.

 In June 2025, Envestnet announced the sale of Yodlee to the private equity firm, STG.